Arrow-air/Arrow-Contracts/README.md

 npx hardhat deploy --network rinkeby
 ```

+Deploying to mainnet is possible by subsituting all `--network rinkeby` arguments with `--network mainnet`.

 ## Upgrading

 Upgrading contracts that are owned by a multisig should be proposed using [Defender](https://docs.openzeppelin.com/defender/guide-upgrades)